 - Died December 9, 1965 in Columbia, MO USA

 Branch Rickey was a baseball player, manager, and executive who was the driving force behind two of the most important changes in baseball in the 20th Century: the development of the farm system and the end of baseball's color line.
 Rickey was named to the baseball Hall of Fame for his accomplishments.
-His brother Frank Rickey was a scout for many years.
+His brother Frank Rickey was a scout for many years and his grandson Branch Rickey III was a long-time minor league executive.
 Rickey was also a lawyer.

 Playing career